bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 Element Details
 ---------------

-This element allows |axon-ivy| to integrate custom-made software, legacy systems, proprietary applications or any other external system through a Java interface.
+This element allows Axon Ivy to integrate custom-made software, legacy systems, proprietary applications or any other external system through a Java interface.
 The Program Interface element will instantiate a Java class that implements the interface